jlabuga/graph-paper.py/README.md

 minor_alpha     = 0.7
 ```

-If you want to view the figure, at creation, set `showfig` :
+To show the figure, at the moment of the creation, use :
 ```python
 showfig = True
 ```